What is a credit score & how does it affect a car finance application?

 But like having bad credit, you can still lease or buy a car on finance with no credit history.
 And getting a car on finance is a great way to build your credit score.

 It’s easy to see if you’ll be accepted for car finance without affecting your credit score.
-Just click the button below, fill out a few quick details, and we’ll let you know within minutes if we’ve found a suitable lender for you.
+However, if you’re preapproved, we’ll still have to do a hard search, which could affect your credit score.
+Click the button below, fill out a few quick details, and we’ll let you know within minutes if we’ve found a suitable lender for you.

 And don’t worry, as the check is soft, it won’t affect or appear on your credit file.